rackerlabs/technical-blog/_posts/2019-06-12-row-level-security-in-sql-server-2016.md

 In my previous blog, I wrote about
 [Dynamic data masking in SQL Server 2016](https://developer.rackspace.com/blog/dynamic-data-masking-in-sql-server-2016/).
-In this blog, I introduce the row-level security (RLS) feature, which enables you to control which users have access to rows in a table.
+In this blog, I introduce the Row-Level Security (RLS) feature, which enables you to control which users have access to rows in a table.
 RLS enables you to implement restrictions on the data based on the characteristics of the user who is executing a query.
 RLS helps you to control access to data easily with